djeada/Backend-Engineers-Guide/notes/04_databases/05_data_warehousing.md

 ### Challenges and Best Practices

-- **Evolving Requirements**: Start with key subject areas (sales, finance) and expand.
+- The approach begins by addressing core business areas and gradually expanding scope, ensuring that requirements are met as the business evolves within *evolving requirements* strategies.
-- **Schema Changes**: Regularly evaluate if you need more dimensions or to rename columns.
+- Regular reviews of the data model are conducted, allowing for adjustments such as adding dimensions or renaming columns as needed, which is a key aspect of managing *schema changes*.
-- **Performance Tuning**: Partition large fact tables, create materialized views for common aggregations, maintain stats.
+- To enhance query efficiency, large fact tables are partitioned and materialized views are created for common aggregations, while statistics are routinely maintained as part of *performance tuning* practices.
-- **Data Lake Integration**: Offload raw or unstructured data to cheaper storage, only refine critical pieces into the warehouse.
+- Unstructured or raw data is offloaded to cost-effective storage solutions, with only the most critical data refined and loaded into the main repository, reflecting the principles of *data lake integration*.
-- **Security/Compliance**: Implement role-based access, encrypt sensitive columns, and apply row-level or column-level security rules if needed.
+- Security protocols are enforced by implementing role-based access controls, encrypting sensitive information, and applying specific security rules at the row or column level when necessary, thereby addressing *security/compliance* concerns.
-- **Monitoring**: Track ETL job runtimes, error counts, data growth, and slow queries.
-Tools like Airflow, Luigi, or enterprise schedulers can orchestrate jobs, sending alerts on failures or anomalies.
+- Operational oversight is maintained by monitoring ETL job runtimes, error frequencies, data growth trends, and slow queries, with orchestration tools such as Airflow or Luigi sending alerts for any failures or anomalies as part of a robust *monitoring* framework.